bengarrett/retrotxtgo/docs/README.md

 ...
 ```

-#### Inline all the assets into a single HTML file for easier sharing.
+#### Or inline all the website assets into a single HTML file for easier sharing.

 ```sh
 retrotxt create ascii-logo.txt --layout=inline --font-embed --title="ASCII logo"